th2-net/th2-docs/content/common/cookbook/config-api.md

 ## How to use it

-Path to the your configuration will be as following: `https://th2.dev/api/config/<filename>`
+Path to the your configuration will be as following: `https://th2.dev/api/config/<version>/<filename>`

+- `version` - version of th2-infra you want to get configurations for
+- `filename` - name of the configuration file you want to get

+You can get list of supported versions of th2-infra in <a href="/api/config/versions" target="_blank">`https://th2.dev/api/config/versions`</a>.

 If you need to customize final configuration, you can provide parameters by adding `?<parameters>` after the path.
 Possible parameters are listed for each configuration file.

 - `pvs` - configuration for Kubernetes persistent volumes;
   - `node-name` defines the node name of your node running in Kubernetes cluster.
 This value can be retrieved with kubectl cluster-info command.
-The default value is minikube.
+The default value is `minikube`.
 - `pvcs` - configuration for Kubernetes persistent volume claims;
 - `helm-operator.values` - configuration for helm operator;
 - `ingress.values` - configuration for Nginx ingress controller;
 - `prometheus-operator.values` - Prometheus configuration;
   - `hosts` defines Grafana hostnames.
 - `service.values` - main configuration for th2 infra components;
-- `repository` - defines the SSH link of your th2-infra-schema repository.
+  - `repository` - defines the link to your th2-infra-schema repository.
+If you use SSH key for authentification, this link should be SSH link.
+In you want to use tokens, place HTTPS link there.
+  - `token` - token, used for authentification on Git platform.
+  - `platform` - platform, where you published your th2-infra-schema.
+Possible values: `github` (default), `gitlab`.
   - `host` - defines the hostname of your Kubernetes cluster.
-The default value is 127.0.0.1.
+The default value is `127.0.0.1`.
   - `c-host` - defines the hostname of the Cassandra cluster.
-The default value is 127.0.0.1.
+The default value is `127.0.0.1`.
   - `dc` - defines the datacenter of the Cassandra cluster.
-The default value is datacenter1.
+The default value is `datacenter1`.
 - `secrets` - basic credentials for services in your th2 cluster.
 We recommend to create this file on your machine and use your own version;
 - `dashboard.values` - Kubernetes dashboard configuration;
   - `hosts` defines the Dashboard hostnames.